 The client experience begins with a great first impression.
-Simulate how the client walks through your door.
+Simulate how the client will walk through your door.
 Be critical about your process.
-What can you do to elevate the office experience?
-How will you institute the right practices for greeting clients?
+Ask yourself and your team, What can we do to elevate our office experience?
+How will we institute the right practices for greeting clients?

 Show Guests Where the Restrooms and Amenities are Located

 As the person who greets the client, you are in charge of showing guests where the restroom is located and answering other questions about the office.
 Take the initiative and show the client the location of the restroom, water dispenser, and the coat closet.
 Offer to hang up their coat.
 Remember, they are coming into your firm’s home and you want them to feel welcome.

 If a client asks, ‘How long you have been in this location?
 How many people work in the office?’
 Be prepared with answers.